 It’s quite difficult to find authentic Omani food since Omanis do not work in the services industry.
-Of course, you can order the national dishes at restaurants however since the dishes are prepared by foreign residents, your Omani friends will tell you that there is a slight difference in taste to what they eat at home.
+Of course, you can order the national dishes at restaurants.
+However, since the dishes are prepared by foreign residents, your Omani friends will tell you that there is a slight difference in taste to what they eat at home.

 Shopping in Oman

-As a general rule of thumb when travelling in the Middle East, try to push for 30% of what the Vendor is requesting and meet somewhere in the middle.
+As a general rule of thumb when travelling in the Middle East, try to push for 30% of what the Vendor is requesting.
+Then, you will meet somewhere in the middle.
 Consider taking an Omani friend with you that will know the going rates and help you.